Oscillating cosmic evolution and constraints on big bang nucleosynthesis in the extended Starobinsky model: Results

 \subsection{BBN results from oscillating cosmic evolutions}

-Table \ref{tab:1} shows the BBN abundances in observations and models, where the $\rm Y_p$, and D/H, \ce{^{3}He}/H, \ce{^{7}Li}/H (number ratio relative to H) are presented.
-Differences$(\Delta)$ between the observed values and the predicted values of the given model are also shown in columns third $(\Delta {\rm Y_p})$, fifth $(\Delta $D/H), seventh $(\Delta $\ce{^{3}He}/H), and ninth $(\Delta $\ce{^{7}Li}/H), respectively.
-The observed center values and their $1\sigma$ uncertainties, mentioned in Section V, are presented in the second row.
-By comparing the observation results with the predictions of the SBBN model, the $\rm Y_p$ and \ce{^{3}He}/H fall within $1 \sigma$ and in the case of D/H, within $3 \sigma$, but in the case of \ce{^{7}Li}/H, they are off by more than $10\sigma$ from each observational uncertainty.
-In particular, the center value of the \ce{^{7}Li}/H is approximately 3.6 times larger than the observational one.
+Table \ref{tab:1} shows the BBN abundances in observations and models, where the $\rm Y_p$, D/H, \ce{^{3}He}/H, and \ce{^{7}Li}/H are presented.
+Differences $(\Delta)$ between the observed values and the predicted values of the given model are also shown in the 3rd column $(\Delta {\rm Y_p})$, fifth $(\Delta $D/H), seventh $(\Delta $\ce{^{3}He}/H), and ninth $(\Delta $\ce{^{7}Li}/H), respectively.
+The observed central values and their $1\sigma$ uncertainties, mentioned in Section V, are presented in the second line of the first row.
+By comparing the observations with the predictions of the SBBN model, the $\rm Y_p$ and \ce{^{3}He}/H fall within $1 \sigma$ and in the case of D/H, within $3 \sigma$, but in the case of \ce{^{7}Li}/H, they are off by more than $10\sigma$ from each observational uncertainty.
+In particular, the central value of the \ce{^{7}Li}/H is approximately 3.6 times larger than the observational one.